Turn and face the strange”

 How SAGE Can Help

 HolistiCyber’s SAGE is an innovative AI-based strategic cyber defense planning platform that helps organizations create and maintain an effective adaptive cyber defense plan.
 The platform is scalable and editable, allowing businesses to tailor a defense plan to their specific needs.
-With the implementation of SAGE, businesses can enhance their cyber defense plan, ensuring it remains current and effective.
+With the implementation of SAGE, businesses can enhance their cyber defense planning and optimization (CDPO), ensuring it remains current and effective.
 This empowers them to proactively address the ever-evolving threat landscape and strengthen their overall security posture.

 One of SAGE’s key benefits is continual feedback, insights, and updates to the CISO on evolving threats and business considerations such as third-party software and industry benchmarking to include in the plan.
 This means that businesses can be confident that their cyber defense plan is always up-to-date.
 With SAGE, CISOs can strategically plan, assess risk tolerance, and allocate budgets to address evolving threats.
 This empowers them to make informed decisions and effectively safeguard their organization.